gavinblanusa/gavinblanusa/README.md

 gavinblanusa/gavinblanusa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+## Private Company ETF Data Project

+This repository now includes example scripts and a placeholder dataset for researching an ETF composed of top private companies.
+The `scripts/collect_private_company_data.py` script demonstrates how you might pull valuation data and other metrics from an external API (you would need to provide a real data source).
+Collected data is stored in `data/companies.csv`.

+The file includes columns for valuation, number of employees, and revenue.
+A second script, `scripts/rank_private_companies.py`, reads that data and computes a weighted score to identify the top 100 companies according to these metrics.